HGuo90s/Mobile-Game-Review-Analysis/README.md

 3. Topic analysis using LSA and LDA <br>
    Selecting the number of topics
 4. Learninng topics classifications. <br>
-   Using multi-class classification to learn topic classification
+   Using multi-class classification to learn topic classification (preferably with BERT)